jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ===

 **Player god**: Imagine a person playing a computer "civilization building" game with our society.
-They would hold all the levers of power and thus decide where to put roads, what food to grow, or when houses get solar panels.
+They would hold all the levers of power and thus decide where to put roads, what food to grow, and when houses get solar panels.
 Of course, there is no such deity.
 In reality, it's the choices of individuals that decide what the community does.
 However, only when a person takes responsibility for their actions, do they become player gods who "play the game" of civilization.

 **Philosophy**: The largely unspoken ideals that tell individuals what's right and wrong, good and bad, in science, art, morals, politics, and economics.
 Philosophy is supposed to unite individuals to see the big picture; that everyone's choices matter, because everyone is a player god.